Coding Bootcamp FAQ

 • How much is tuition?

-Tuition varies across each program.
-Please visit our program pages to view tuition and upcoming cohort schedules.
+Tuition varies by bootcamp across Software Development.
+Please visit your program page for more information on tuition and upcoming cohort schedules.

 • Is Coding Dojo free?

-All of our courses require tuition and are not free.
+No, all of our bootcamp programs require tuition and are not free.
 We recognize tuition may not be accessible for everyone so Coding Dojo offers a range of partial-scholarships and financing options.
-If you’re interested in free resources while you’re exploring if a career path in coding or tech is a good fit for you, you’re invited to attend one of our free workshops like Intro to Web Development, Intro to Python and our Algorithm App.
+If you’re interested in free resources while you’re exploring if a career path in coding or tech is a good fit for you, you’re invited to attend one of our free workshops like Intro to Web Development, Intro to Python and explore our Algorithm App.

 • What scholarships do you offer and how do I qualify?

-Visit our Scholarship Page to find a partial-scholarship you may qualify for.
-Our partial-scholarships span across financial need, diversity, women in tech, veterans, and career reinventors.
-Only one partial-scholarship can be awarded to a student if qualified and accepted.
+Visit our scholarship page to find a partial-scholarship that you may qualify for to apply.
+Our partial-scholarships span across financial need, diversity, women in tech, veterans, and career changers.
+One partial-scholarship may be awarded to a student, if qualified and accepted.

 • Can I apply for more than one scholarship?

-You can apply to any of the scholarships you identify with and qualify for, but students may only be awarded one partial-scholarship.
-Results will be shared within 1-2 business days.
+Yes, you can apply for any scholarship you identify with and qualify for, but students may only be awarded one partial-scholarship.

 • If I am awarded a scholarship, how will I receive it?